-Our mission at The Halmos College of Arts and Sciences (HCAS) is to promote excellence in teaching, research, creativity, and service by faculty and students.
-HCAS provides an environment for intellectual curiosity by engaging students in innovative and collaborative interdisciplinary experiential learning.
-The critical thinking, communication, and problem-solving skills our students develop not only serve as a foundation for success and life-long learning but also advance knowledge, respect, and responsibility inherent in global citizenship in a rapidly changing world.
+Our mission at The Halmos College of Arts and Sciences (HCAS) is to promote excellence in teaching, research, creativity, and service by faculty, research scientists, students, and staff.
+HCAS provides an environment for intellectual curiosity by engaging students in innovative and collaborative experience-based interdisciplinary learning.
+The critical thinking, communication, and problem-solving skills our students develop not only serve as a foundation for success and lifelong learning but also advance knowledge, respect, and responsibility inherent in global citizenship.

-VISION 2020
+VISION 2025